F-1 Student Status

 - You may need a tourist visa for the country you are visiting.

 * It is legal to stay in the U.S. with an expired F-1 student visa as long as you are in status and you have a valid I-20.
 However, if you leave the U.S. with an expired F-1 student visa, then you cannot reenter the U.S. without applying to renew your F-1 visa.
 This can only be done at a U.S. Consulate OUTSIDE the United States.

-If you have any questions about maintaining your F-1 student status or other immigration issues, please come to the ALCI office in Academic Hall, Room 415.
+If you have any questions about maintaining your F-1 student status or other immigration issues, please call the ALCI office, 760-750-3200, to make an appointment.